-For any versions prior to 8.5.0.0, an intermediate upgrade is recommended because pre-8.5.0.0 versions are not validated.
+For any versions prior to 8.10.0.0, an intermediate upgrade is recommended because pre-8.10.0.0 versions are not validated.

-Note that releases 8.6 and 8.7 are not validated upgrade paths.
 For non-validated upgrade paths, perform the upgrade with one or two switches initially before doing a widespread upgrade.